Dean Potter: Big wall

 In July 2006, Potter climbed The Reticent Wall, one of the hardest routes on El Capitan in Yosemite Valley, in 34 hours and 57 minutes with Ammon McNeely and Ivo Ninov, slashing five days off the existing time.
 Potter and Sean Leary set a new speed record for climbing up The Nose of El Capitan in November 2010.
 They ran up the 31-pitch route in 2 hours, 36 minutes, 45 seconds.
 This was twenty seconds quicker than the existing record, set the previous October by Yuji Hirayama and Hans Florine.
-Potter's record was later surpassed by Brad Gobright and Jim Reynolds followed by Alex Honnold and Tommy Caldwell, who completed The Nose route in 1 hour 58 minutes in June 2018.

 Delicate Arch climb

 Controversy surrounded Potter after his 2006 climb of Delicate Arch in Arches National Park, for which he lost his sponsorship from the Patagonia clothing company.
 "There wasn't any legal reason for me not to climb it," Potter said of Delicate Arch, despite well-established tradition forbidding climbing named features in the park.
 This incident resulted in a blanket ban on the activity within Arches National Park.
 Potter had previously created conflict with Park authorities by slacklining between the Three Gossips.

 "I didn't see any moral reason not to climb it.
 I didn't hurt it," he said, though rope grooves in the soft sandstone were later found, possibly created or enhanced by the professional photographers Potter brought along to publicize the climb.

 Potter said he would not climb Totem Pole, the spire in Monument Valley that Navajo imbue with religious significance.
 Delicate Arch, despite its prominence on Utah license plates, did not have the stature of the sacred Arizona tower, he said: "I didn't see a reason why it's wrong, why we shouldn't mesh with nature."
 An account said: "At first Potter's handler at Patagonia spread the word of his climb by calling the Salt Lake Tribune.
 Public outrage was immediate, though, especially in Utah, where many see Delicate Arch as a symbol for the state's wild beauty."

-Potter's Delicate Arch climb was memorialized in hip hop artist Chris "Odub" Hampton's song "Not All Roses," which chronicles the controversy surrounding the climb.
+Potter's Delicate Arch climb was memorialized in hip hop artist Kris "Odub" Hampton's song "Not All Roses," which chronicles the controversy surrounding the climb.
 Odub's later "Cease and Desist" responds to the cease-and-desist order that Potter's attorney sent the artist in response to "Not All Roses."